 all year except 23–27 Dec.

-lounge, snug, restaurant, function facilities in coach house, free Wi-Fi, in-room TV, 2-acre grounds (garden terrace, croquet), river, fishing nearby, only restaurant suitable for disabled.
+lounge, snug, restaurant, function facilities in coach house, free Wi-Fi, in-room TV (Freeview), 2-acre grounds, restaurant wheelchair accessible.

 in dining room.